LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

   Direct your attention to the photo below.
 In the top right-hand corner of your terminal window, you may notice that the current directory is displayed.
 This is a great way to easily check that you are in the right place!

   .. figure:: figures/tipTerminal.png
-   :alt: A screenshot of terminal window showing location at the top.
+   :alt: Terminal window showing location of currant directory.

 There are three steps used to commit changes to your git repository and a final step to push up to your repository on github.